JanWeimer/NecklineSegmentation/README.md

 In Train Unet the neural network is trained.
 The Network is actually not a common UNet, but quite similar.
 I took the design from a webpage and then modified it to my purposes.
 At the end of the notebook, the results are visually checked.

+The path variables have to be changed in all scripts, as I did work on my local drive due to the big data sizes.